Skip to page content

 </div>

-<code> tags have monospaced text over a pale blue background (set by --cbgcode) with a little padding to improve readability.
+<code> tags have monospaced text (set by --ff-mono) over a white or black background (in light or dark modes), with a thin border and a little padding to improve readability.

 If the <code> tag is wrapped in a <pre> tag, then it becomes a block level element with more padding, a max-width of 100%, and y-axis overflow scrolling.